AstarNetwork/astar-docs/docs/learn/networks.md

 The Rocstar native token symbol is ROC.

+### zKatana

+ZKatana is the testnet for Astar zkEVM, a modular Layer-2 scaling solution leveraging Polygon's zero-knowledge rollups with validium-based storage to facilitate off-chain execution and data availability, with finality guaranteed by Ethereum.

 ## Mainnets

 Astar has two mainnets, like most parachains in the Polkadot ecosystem.
 One on Kusama Relay Chain, and the other on Polkadot Relay chain.